sidmani/dfr/README.md

 normals = grad(data.points, values, gradScaler)
 ```

 Finally, we'll need to shade the surfaces using the normal data and color data (also computed by the neural net).
+One point to remember is that we need to fuzz the edges, to have nonzero gradients.
+This is kind of tricky to get right, since fuzzing can improve the discriminator's ability to tell the real and fake images apart (and cause collapse), so the implementation here is just based on experimental data.
 ```python
 # compute an illumination map based on the angle between the light and the surface normal
 def illuminate(light, normals):